Arsenic-ATG/Awesome-Automations/Automations/Number_Base_Converter/README.md

 2. Navigate into the Number_Base_Converter folder.

-3. Run "number_base_converter.exe" or compile it yourself by opening the commandline in the folder and follow the next step.
+3. Open the commandline in the folder.

 4. Compile the program using the following command (number_base_converter can be any name you want the Programm to have):